pedromaltex/S-P-500-Monte-Carlo-Calculator/README.md

 For questions, suggestions, or contributions, feel free to open an issue or contact via GitHub.

-Disclaimer: This tool is for educational purposes only and does not constitute financial advice.
+Disclaimer: This tool is for educational purposes only and does not constitute financial advice.y